scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## JDK 16 compatibility notes

-JDK 16 prereleases are now available.
-The final release is [targeted](https://openjdk.java.net/projects/jdk/16/) for March 2021.
+JDK 16 was released in March 2021.
+It is not an LTS release, so the remarks above about non-LTS releases apply.
+The next LTS release will be JDK 17.

 The Scala community build now runs on JDK 16.
 We shipped improved JDK 16 support in [Scala 2.13.5](https://github.com/scala/scala/releases/tag/v2.13.5) and intend to ship the same improvements soon in Scala 2.12.14 ([release timing thread](https://contributors.scala-lang.org/t/scala-2-12-14-planning/4852/2)).

+## JDK 17 compatibility notes

+JDK 17 prereleases are already available.
+The final release is [targeted](https://openjdk.java.net/projects/jdk/16/) for September 2021.
+JDK 17 will be an LTS release.

+The Scala community build doesn't run on JDK 17 yet.
+We will add it once 17 is closer to release.

 ## Scala 3